How to Plant, Grow, and Care For Globe Amaranth

 How to Grow

 Gomphrena thrives the more you cut.
-You can cut the flower stems just above a set of leaves deep into the plant periodically to keep the plant blooming all Summer into the Fall.
-The plant will continue to branch and put out new flower heads as long as you keep it maintained, otherwise the colorful bracts will begin to fade and the flowers will give way to seed.
+You can cut the flower stems just above a set of leaves deep into the plant periodically to keep the plant blooming all summer into the fall.
+The plant will continue to branch and put out new flower heads as long as you keep it maintained; otherwise, the colorful bracts will begin to fade and the flowers will give way to seed.

 Sow or transplant gomphrena into mass plantings in the landscape or in containers.
 These plants are highly adapted for both applications.
-Choosing companion flowers with complementing colors will provide for a striking impact in your garden.
+Choosing companion flowers with complementing colors will provide a striking impact in your garden.

 Some examples of pairings would be purple varieties of globe amaranth with the sunset-colored lantana or marigolds.
 Dark-colored sweet potato vines contrast nicely with pink or rose-colored globes.
 White or pastel pink shades of these flowers are beautiful with blue annual salvias or lavender ageratum.